x000001x/NodeJS-Simple-Whatsapp-Message-Api/README.md

 # Simple Whatsapp Message Api (BETA)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 This API is working with using the Web Driver [Puppeteer](https://github.com/puppeteer/puppeteer).
-You can send message and get your contact list (beta) on Whatsapp using this api.
+You can send message and get your contact list on Whatsapp using this api.
 Note; That this project is in Beta, More API functions will be added in the future.

 ## Install Requirements
 Before use the api you need to install the requirements: